nslavov/SCP_Center/single-cell-proteomics/technology.md

 ## Prioritized single-cell proteomics
-[pSCoPE](https://scp.slavovlab.net/pSCoPE) can analyze thousands of proteins selected in order of their priority for the biological question and project of interest.
+[pSCoPE](https://scp.slavovlab.net/pSCoPE) can analyze thousands of proteins selected in order of their priority for the biological question and project of interest. pSCoPE achieves high data completeness within, usually above 85 %.

 [Read more >>](https://scp.slavovlab.net/pSCoPE)